Note

 def update(self):

-""" Records variables after setup and each step. """
+""" Record variables after setup and each step. """

 # Record share of agents with each condition